 Some dogs are bored.

-Some dogs are not sufficiently trained to stay alone yet.
+Some dogs have not yet been adequately trained to stay alone.

 Some dogs react to outside stimuli.